-But all of this, people is still partial, preliminary, incomplete.
+But all of this is still partial, preliminary, incomplete.
 We are still apart from God.
 Even though God is with us, we still know that the other dwelling of God is in heaven, like the throne room vision that John saw in Rev 4-5, or what Paul saw when he was taken up to paradise.
 To be present from the body is to be absent from the Lord.

 Jesus told parables about a landowner or king who left his servants, and went on a long journey, and then came back.
 Right now we are the servants whose king has gone on a long journey.
 We are still apart from God, and God is from us.
-We don't like it, and neither does he.
+He doesn't like it, and neither do we.

-God's Dream Home Completed: I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
+God's Dream Home Completed

+I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 And I heard a loud voice from the throne saying, "Look!
 God's dwelling place is now with the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God."

 From then on, no separation, no throne of God somewhere else.
 You and I and whole great crowd will be his dream house, and we will see his face.
+We have no idea how much we will enjoy that, to be so close to God.
+But that's for next Sunday.
+Today the point is how much God will enjoy that.
+He will finally have the home he always wanted.
 Amen.